Lukaeric14/hw-12-TechBlog/README.md

 ## Description

-This application is made to post blogs onto a website and allows other users
+This application is made to post blogs onto a website and allows other users to view and comment on a blog post.

 ## Table of Contents